what is a layoff

 5. Virtual workspace

 This is one of the most feasible alternatives to a layoff.
-In cases where the major reasons of a company for considering a layoff is trying to minimise the costs and expenses, this can be very helpful.
-Creating a virtual workspace or shifting to a work from home arrangement (at least for majority of the workdays) can help the company cut down on a lot of the expenses involved in maintaining and running an office in the physical mode.
+In cases where the major reason for a company to consider a layoff is trying to minimize the costs and expenses, this can be very helpful.
+Creating a virtual workspace or shifting to a work-from-home arrangement (at least for the majority of the workdays) can help the company cut down on a lot of the expenses involved in maintaining and running an office in the physical mode.

-Virtual workspaces can be convenient and easy to run with a number of technological workspace tools available today to support smooth official functioning.
+Virtual workspaces can be convenient and easy to run with several technological workspace tools available today to support smooth official functioning.
 This can allow sufficient flexibility of working to the employees as well as enable the company to cut down on expenses and sustain the workforce without having to go through with a layoff.

 6. Voluntary Retirement